 Will Contests Attorney

 Will contests make up a large part of our practice.
+When someone has been cut out of a will or is surprised by the will’s beneficiaries they may consider whether litigation is needed.
 Any person who has an interest in or appears to have an interest in an estate can contest a will.
-There are various reasons why someone would challenge a loved one’s will.
+There are numerous reasons why someone would challenge a loved one’s will.
 Typically, we see complaints of improper execution, testator incapacity, duress, fraud, or undue influence.